Student Discrimination, Harassment or Retaliation Complaint Operating Procedure 319.05

 The Officer shall review the report and make a determination regarding whether a preponderance of the evidence indicates that prohibited conduct has occurred.
 A preponderance of the evidence means that it is “more likely than not” that prohibited conduct occurred.
 The College will take appropriate disciplinary or other action based on the determination.
 Not every complaint will necessarily warrant disciplinary or other action.
 However, if the investigation reveals that discrimination, harassment or retaliation has occurred, the Respondent will be subject to discipline up to and including suspension or expulsion.
 Within ten (10) days of receipt of the investigators’ report, the Officer shall notify the Complainant and Respondent of the outcome of the investigation and provide them with the Officer’s summary of the investigation report.

 During the Formal Resolution, the investigator(s) and all other parties involved in administratively processing the complaint shall serve in a neutral role and shall not act in an advocate role for the Complainant or the Respondent.
 The role of an investigator will be to thoroughly investigate the issues as stated in the written complaint and to determine factual findings based on this review.

 V. Appeal of Formal Resolution:

-The outcome of Formal Resolution may be appealed by the student on the following grounds:
+The outcome of Formal Resolution may be appealed by the Complainant or Respondent on the following grounds: